t1m4/parser/README.md

 # parser
 This is Apache log parser.
-It find sql-injection, ddos, response status.
+It find sql-injection, ddos-attack, response status.